 Measurement of airborne radioactivity in the environment is required when it is necessary to obtain its value at a given place, to know how it changes from time to time or to determine how it is affected by different known parameters.

 This Indian Standard was first published in 1970.
-The Committee responsible for formulation of this standard decided to revise the standard keeping in line with the recent development that has taken place in this field.
+The Committee responsible for formulation of this standard decided to revise the standard keeping in line with the recent development that taken place in this field.
 In this revision following modifications have been done:

 Figure 1 has been changed;